Bhargav19-root/docs/links/link-preview.md

 ### Using Unsplash Integration

-LinkUTM includes Unsplash integration for quick image selection:
+linkutm includes Unsplash integration for quick image selection:

 1. In the **OG Image** section
 2. Click **Search Unsplash** or **Browse Images**